Super large organizations like military and defense have a large IT army with proficient IT expertise.

 There are two facets of ERP vendor lock-in's:

-Your powerful IT specialists not only want to customize ERP applications on PostERP framework, but also want to continuously improve the PostERP framework itself.
+Your IT staffs not only want to customize ERP applications on PostERP framework, but also want to continuously improve the PostERP framework itself.

-As an ambitious IT decision maker in a large key government department, backed by a strong IT team, you may one day decide to go your own independent IT development route.
-Therefore, in the interest of taxpayers, you want to cut ties with your ERP provider.
+As an ambitious IT decision maker in a large organization, backed by a strong IT team, you may one day decide to go your own independent IT development route.
+Therefore, in the interest of investors and taxpayers, you want to cut ties with your ERP provider.